rushi-g-31/P1/README.md

 # P1
 For Practice
 <br>
-Author : Rushikesh Vitthal Gaikwad
+Author : Rushikesh Vitthal Gaikwad (King of The World)